langflow-ai/langflow/docs/docs/integrations/notion/list-pages.md

 <Admonition type="info" title="Example Usage">

+## Example Usage
-Here's an example of how you can use the `NotionListPages ` component in a Langflow flow and passing to the Prompt component:
+Here's an example of how you can use the `NotionListPages` component in a Langflow flow and passing to the Prompt component:

 <ZoomableImage
     alt="NotionListPages